bhnath/kiip-sample-cordova-plugin/README.md

-# kiip-sample-cordova-plugin
-Sample Apache Cordova wrapper for Android Library plugins
+Sample Cordova plugin wrapper for the KiipSampleLibrary.